anderslanglands/ustr/README.md

 ```

+# Testing
+Note that tests must be run with RUST_TEST_THREADS=1 or some tests will fail due to concurrent tests filling the cache or segfaults caused by concurrently clearing the cache.
+Note that this cannot happen in user code if you don't call the hidden functions documented DO NOT CALL.
+If you do, well you were warned.

+You also need to enable `--features=serialization` when running the tests to avoid some doctests demonstrating serde support failing.

+# Changelog
+## Changes since 0.3
+### Added Miri to CI tests
+Miri sanity-checks the unsafe parts of the code to guard against some types of UB.
+### Switched to [ahash](https://github.com/tkaitchuck/aHash) as the default hasher
+Ahash is a fast, non-cryptographic pure Rust hasher.
+Pure Rust is important to be able to run Miri and ahash benchmarks the fastest I could find.
+The old fasthash/cityhash is available by enabling `--features=hashcity`
+## Changes since 0.2
+### Serde support
+`Ustr` can now be serialized with Serde when enabling `--features=serialization`.
+The global string cache can also be serialized if you really want to.
+### Switched to parking_lot::Mutex as default synchronization
+Spinlocks have been getting a bad rap recently so the string cache now uses `parking_lot::Mutex` as the default synchronization primitive. `spin::Mutex` is still available behind the `--features=spinlock` feature gate if you really want that extra 5% speed.
+### Cleaned up unsafe
+Did a better job of documenting the invariants for the unsafe blocks and replaced some blind additions with checked_add() and friends to avoid potential (but very unlikely) overflow.

 # Compared to string-cache
 [string-cache](https://github.com/servo/string-cache) provides a global cache that can be created at compile time as well as at run time.
 Dynamic strings in the cache appear to be reference-counted so will be freed when they are no longer used, while `Ustr`s are never deleted.